Book a call with a safari expert

 © Sarah Goodman

-The bushveld winter is pangolin POACHING SEASON and trafficked pangolins requiring treatment and rehabilitation are placed in the hands of the team at Provet Wildlife Services in the bushveld town of Hoedspruit, near the Greater Kruger.
+The bushveld winter is pangolin POACHING SEASON and trafficked pangolins requiring treatment and rehabilitation are placed in the hands of the team at Provet Wildlife Services and Animal Hospital in the bushveld town of Hoedspruit, near the Greater Kruger.

 Numerous pangolins are taken to Provet requiring intensive care for months before they can be placed back into the wild.
 Some are too far gone when they arrive and cannot be saved.
 Some females who are found to be pregnant lose their newborn pups, or when alive, these pups need to be removed to be hand reared.
 Shock, dehydration, starvation, and broken bones are common symptoms.
 The strong pangs survive, and these are rehabbed and placed back into the wild in areas deemed safe from poaching.